The-Real-MVPs/cisco-time-series-analysis/README.md

 # Project Overview:
-This team was tasked to build a model that can predict the sales for Sisco in 2023.
+This team was tasked to build a model that can predict the sales for Cisco in 2023.